nklbdev/godot-parallax-node/README.md

 ## Installation

+Simply install it from [Godot Asset Store](https://godotengine.org/asset-library/asset/1557).
-Download or clone this repository and copy the contents of the `addons` folder to your own project's `addons` folder.
+Alternatively, download or clone this repository and copy the contents of the `addons` folder to your own project's `addons` folder.

 Then enable the plugin on the Project Settings and use new class in your scenes.